Matrxi/IntelEdgeAIProjectShowcase/attendance_system/README.md

 Image file name is used as a person name during the visualization.
 Use the following name convention: `person_N_name.png` or `person_N_name.jpg`.

-### Installation and dependencies

-This is a demo application for Intel® OpenVINO™ toolkit.
-It demonstrates a pipeline with several [pre-trained deep learning models](https://software.intel.com/openvino-toolkit/documentation/pretrained-models) such face detection,landmarks regression and face reidentification networks.

 ## Build

 * Go to https://software.intel.com/openvino-toolkit to download and install a toolkit.